ManeeshWije/awpa/README.md

 - if an item is removed, it will not alert you (but it will stop tracking it)
 - only if an existing item's price changes by the specified delta will it alert you

-deployed as cron job here: https://github.com/ManeeshWije/homelab/blob/main/kubernetes/apps/projects/awpa/helm-release.yaml
+deployed as cron job on Railway